-A-4: Additional ENVS 411 Course Information
+A-4: ADDITIONAL ENVS 411 COURSE INFORMATION

-When your 411 course has been selected to be offered you will be asked to supply some additional information for listing in the Schedule of Classes.
+When your 411 course has been selected, you will be asked to supply some additional information for listing it in the Schedule of Classes.
 This section will help you answer those questions.

 Prerequisites: